 4. Soloist – Similar to individualism, the soloist wants to go it alone.
 Soloists seem more confident and will rarely be asked if they need help.
 If you have trouble delegating tasks to other team members or employees, then this could be you.
 Proving your worth feels like an extremely important part of not caught out for being the fraud you perceive yourself to be, even if it is not to the benefit of your team.

 Example: An audit is due to take place at work and you realise there are tasks in different departments that need to be checked over.
 There is a lot to cover and most of it isn’t related to your role, but you would rather just get it done yourself, so you know it’s done.
 You will then take negative audit results personally.

 How to Deal with Imposter Syndrome

-If you have seen yourself in any of the above traits or are worried in starting a role as a new manager that you may have anxiety toward what you are capable of or what is expected of you, remember to think about a few things before committing yourself to a life of self-doubt that doesn’t actually belong there:
+If you have seen yourself in any of the above traits or are worried in starting a role as a new manager that you may have anxiety toward what you are capable of or what is expected of you, remember to think about a few things before committing yourself to a life of self-doubt, stop listening to the voice in your head that doesn’t actually belong there: